 Exosome-related technologies have been developing rapidly in recent years and substantial growth is expected for the market as they get integrated into the fields of liquid biopsy, precision medicine and regenerative medicine.
 There is also a prolific body of research exploring how exosomes can be leveraged as biomarkers to detect cancer and other emerging disease states without the need for biopsy or invasive procedures.

-While exosomes derived from multiple stem cell types are being explored, mesenchymal stem cell (MSC) derived exosomes are best represented within the scientific literature, global patent activity, and clinical literature.
-Today, a market leader in mesenchymal stem cell derived exosomes is Kimera Labs, who manufactures placental MSC (pMSC) derived exosomes.
+While exosomes derived from multiple stem cell types are being explored, MSC-derived exosomes are best represented within the scientific literature, global patent activity, and clinical literature.
+Today, a market leader in MSC-derived exosomes is Kimera Labs, who manufactures placental MSC (pMSC) derived exosomes.

 The Global MSC Industry

 By early 2020, the COVID-19 pandemic began to ravage the globe, with researchers making a frantic search for vaccines and therapeutics to contain the spread of the virus.
 It took until December 2020 for vaccine products from Pfizer/BioNtech, Oxford University/AstraZeneca, Moderna, and Janssen to reach approvals in various geographic markets.
 A multiple of other vaccine candidates were also under development at the same time.

 Despite vaccine advances, many patients with Acute Respiratory Distress Syndrome (ARDS) caused by COVID-19 are still experiencing devastating complications.
 Thankfully, numerous clinical trials are evaluating the use of MSCs for the treatment of ARDS.